dtr2108/dtr2108/README.md

 - 👋 Hi, I’m @dtr2108
-- 👀 I’m interested in to improve my knowlege in programming and softSkills.
-- 🌱 I’m currently learning react.js.
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate and improve on proyects.
+- 💞️ I’m looking to collaborate and improve on projects.
-- 📫 How to reach send me a gmail at - torresdavid387@gmail.com -...

 <!---
 dtr2108/dtr2108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.